Chasidim of Bobowa

 Ben-Tsion's successor was his son, Shlomo (b.

-1908), who managed to leave Poland during the Second World War.
-He
+1908), who managed to leave Poland during the Second World

 settled in New York and founded a yeshiva there.
-Houses of prayer run by
+Houses of

-the Bobover Chasidim continue to operate in London, Jerusalem, Antwerp,
+the Bobover Chasidim continue to operate in London,

 Toronto and Montreal.